Kanish0070/GUI-based-Library-Management-system/README.md

 # GUI-based-Library-Management-system
-A Library book Management based on GUI backed up by a database It has 3 database used.
+A Library book Management based on GUI backed up by a database.
+It has 3 database used.